johnnyd81/webprojects/readme.md

 # Webprojects library

 This app enables a user to store personal web application projects.
-The user can create, delete or edit a web project.
-This is a fullstack web application that uses the javaScript library react.js for the frontend, node and express.js for the backend and a json file to store the project data entered by the user.
-The json file acts as a database for the web application data entered by the user.
+A user can create, delete or edit a web project.
+This is a fullstack web application that uses the javaScript library react.js for the frontend, node and express.js for the backend and a json file to store the project data entered by a user.
+The json file acts as a database for the web application data entered by a user.

 ![image](https://github.com/johnnyd81/webprojects/assets/95863021/c1a5ddb1-577e-4351-9df8-e51d3cc9a1b4)